Microswimmers learning chemotaxis with genetic algorithms: Results

 In Figs.~\ref{Fig:2}B and C we present typical trajectories after successful training obtained for chemical fields of piece-wise linear shape and of Gaussian shape, respectively.
-In both cases the swimmer -- controlled by spatial sensing -- suddenly stops as soon as its COM position $x_\mathrm{c}$ is reasonably close to the maximum $x_0$ of the chemical field (see also Movie~S4).
-In contrast, the swimmer controlled by temporal sensing performs oscillations around $x_0$ due to its time delayed measurements of the chemical field and its internal, recurrent processes (see Fig.~\ref{Fig:3}B and Movies S2 and S3).
-The widths of the oscillations are governed by the shape of the Gaussian (see also SI Appendix Fig.~S6).
+In both cases the swimmer -- controlled by spatial sensing -- suddenly stops as soon as its COM position $x_\mathrm{c}$ is reasonably close to the maximum $x_0$ of the chemical field (see also \az{Movie~S7}).
+In contrast, the swimmer controlled by temporal sensing performs oscillations around $x_0$ due to its \bh{time-delayed} measurements of the chemical field and its internal, recurrent processes (see Fig.~\ref{Fig:3}B and \az{Movies S5 and S6}).

-We observe that the ANNs of both spatial and temporal sensing methods are able to generalize their capability to predict the chemical gradient over a much wider range of parameters (i.e., amplitude $a$ and slope $k$ of a chemical field) than they were originally trained on (see SI Appendix and Figs.~S4 and S5.)
+We observe that the ANNs of both spatial and temporal sensing methods are able to generalize their capability to predict the chemical gradient over a much wider range of parameters (i.e., amplitude $a$ and slope $k$ of a chemical field) than they were originally trained on (see \az{Fig.~\ref{Fig:2}}, SI Appendix and \az{Figs.~S9 and S14.})